thequilo/obsidian-tikz-renderer/README.md

 ### Done

 - Render source code blocks marked with `tikz render` in preview mode
+- Support a custom preamble (in the settings) to enable tikz libraries and define global tikz styles

 ### TODO / Nice to have in the future

-- Support tikz libraries and global custom styles
 - Side-by-side rendering in live-preview to see the image while typing (integration with CodeMirror?)
 - Better styling (My CSS skills suck)
 - Render `latex` source code blocks (general LaTeX, not just tikz)
 - Better error / log messages when build fails
 - Test on Windows and Mac
-- `tikz style` (or similar) code blocks to define file-local styles
+- `tikz style` (or similar) code blocks to define file-local styles, or a similar entry in the fontmatter

 ## Contributing